miguelalarcos/quick-search-form/README.md

 qForm(Template.my_form, {schema, integer, callback});
 ```

-You can pass the callback in the template helpers instead than per Template:
+You can pass the callback in the template instance (by a helper) instead than per Template:

 `{{> sale input="sale" initial=saleInitial callback=callback}}`